maiertech/website/src/routes/posts/how-to-brace-for-a-github-codespaces-outage/index.md

 for future Codespaces outages to ensure that my development workflow does not grind to a halt.

-## Plan B: Use Docker Desktop as Codespaces alternative
+## Plan B: Use Docker Desktop as a Codespaces alternative

-In my post mentioned above I explain that Codespaces are Docker containers that can be run locally.
+In my post mentioned above, I explain that Codespaces are Docker containers that can be run locally.
 To make this work, you need to install

 1. [Docker Desktop](https://www.docker.com/products/docker-desktop),